Nak2/aboveskies/README.md

 I'll update/fix the gamemode on another branch, since this is used for the Competition.

 ## Usage
-While the gamemode is dynamic and will scan the given map .. it have only been tested on gm_flatgrass It is recommended to only use gm_flatgrass in this early version.
+While the gamemode is dynamic and will scan the given map .. it have only been tested on gm_flatgrass.
+It is recommended to only use gm_flatgrass in this early version.

 ## License